Tips on how to get into Equity Research

 Read CFI’s three-part series on how to network effectively!

 Thank you for reading the CFI guide on how to get into equity research.
-If you follow the above steps, you will learn a lot about what it’s like to be an analyst, and hopefully, improve your chances of getting hired a super competitive market.
+If you follow the above steps, you will learn a lot about what it’s like to be an analyst, and hopefully, improve your chances of getting hired in a super competitive market.

 To keep learning and advancing your career, these additional resources will be a big help: